 • Building Blocks.
 If you set up your tables before inserting information into them, you can create a blank table and then save it within a building block entry.
 Insert the entry at a later time, and your blank table is immediately available for inserting information.

 How you mix and match these features to achieve your goals is up to you.
-(How you use each of these features has been the focus of considerable time in past issues of WordTips.)
+(How you use each of these features has been the focus of considerable time in other WordTips.)
 With a bit of careful preparation and planning, you can easily automate and cut your table formatting tasks down to size.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (12325) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (12325) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Formatting Lots of Tables.

 Author Bio